NVIDIA/cuda-quantum/docs/sphinx/using/cpp.rst

 -----------------------------------

 CUDA Quantum contains support for using a set of hardware providers.
-For more information about executing quantum kernels on different hardware backends, please take a look at :doc:`hardware.rst`.
+For more information about executing quantum kernels on different hardware backends, please take a look at :doc:`hardware`.

 The following code illustrates how run kernels on Quantinuum's backends.